-Following the fall of the old regime, the dominance of "official ideology" was replaced by pluralism in the ideological world.
-But we can observe a U-turn here too.
-The government now strives to limit and discredit the principle of pluralism.
-It tries to force on society those theories, beliefs, and norms of behavior that are part and parcel of its acceptable dogma.
+Following the fall of the old regime, the same main direction of change unfolded in this sphere too: the dominance of "official ideology" was replaced by pluralism in the ideological world.
+Compared to this main tendency, we can observe a U-turn here too.
+The government strives to limit and discredit the principle of pluralism.
+It tries to force on society those theories, beliefs and norms of behavior that it considers the only acceptable dogma.

-First of all, it aggressively established institutions that promote the execution of the central will.
+First of all, it vigorously established institutions which promote the execution of the central will.
 For the world of artists, pluralism and diversity are essential elements.
 Accordingly, in free societies many kinds of associations and unions, schools and groups coexist side by side, competing or even fighting with each other.
-The regime that seized power in 2010 selected a small group and endowed it with powers that would be unimaginable in the West.
+The regime which seized power in 2010 selected a small group and invested it with powers that would be unimaginable in the West.
 Their main organization is the Hungarian Academy of Arts (Magyar Művészeti Akadémia).
 Other organizations and groups do still exist, but the name of this privileged body appears even in the constitution.
-It was given one of the most beautiful palaces in the capital as its headquarters, and made responsible for distributing the majority of publicly-funded cultural grants, as well as most of the awards and marks of recognition that are accompanied by financial benefits.
+It was given one of the most beautiful palaces in the capital